HillZhang1999/MuCGEC/scorers/ChERRANT/README.en.md

 ==============================================
 ```

-The program can also support more fine-grained information display, such as display of detection indicators and correction indicators of different types of errors.
+The program can also support more fine-grained information displays, such as displaying detection indicators and correction indicators of different types of errors.
 If necessary, please refer to the command line help information for use.

 ```
 python compare_m2_for_evaluation.py --help